-Intersectionality is thinking about the various ways that we hang within these space-time structure(s) of disadvantage(s) and privilege(s), the “forth dimension” if one could call it that, being the way that this changes and shifts over time–within our lifespan or within the course of a day, as we code switch and learn to flip flop and play within these various masks and costumes we don in order to SURVIVE.
+It is thinking about the various ways that we hang within these structure(s) of power – disadvantage(s) and privilege(s).
+But further, its about how we hang in a “forth dimension”, that of time, the way that this position in structures of power changes and shifts over time–within our lifespan or within the course of a day, as we code switch and learn to flip flop and play within these various masks and costumes we don in order to SURVIVE.
 It is an acknowledgement of the complicated nature of our identities, not another chance to numerically quantify ourselves (this is what makes it useful and different to most systems).

 It is not about making a hierarchy of our violence(s) and comparing our violence(s) to other persons’ violence(s), or attempting to speak as though we can quantify Authenticity or Authority or Origin, or heirarchizing our right to speak or our right to have an opinion or assuming “they” must have experienced so much more (or so much less) than “I/us” based on this or that factor.
 Nor in the queer or alternative scenes do these aspects of class race gender sexuality ability education become brownie points for which we then account for and count up the ways in which we have achieved outsider status.